Finding the best men’s dress shoes can feel misleading, especially if you have to match them with the right suit.

 It may seem like a small detail, but it’s not.
 In fact, that makes the whole design completely different in both looks and style.
 Also, it makes your suit look a lot more casual.

 Derby shoes are relatively casual, but they can be dressed up.
 They are designed in a vast range of styles, with broguing or without.

-Brogue shoes are not a style, per se.
+Brogue shoes are not a distinct style, per se.
 They are more of a decorative design but are often considered their own type of shoe.

 You can find them added to nearly any shoe style, but the inclusion of broguing makes any shoe more casual.

 Broguing is perforations sprinkled on the shoe to create a stylish pattern.
 The perforations are located chiefly along select seams, but sometimes you’ll find a design on the toes.

 Loafers are slip-on shoes that have a casual vibe but can offer formal touches when worn with a suit.
 They are most different from other dress shoes in terms of their toe seam.

 The seam is located relatively high up the foot in a very moccasin-like design.